Jateq/go-microservices/README.md

 # Microservice application using Go

-Web application that connects to 5 microservices
+Web application that connects to 5 microservices.

+### How to run:

+Front-end: go run ./front-end/cmd/web

 ## Functionality:
 - Receiving requests from front-end